hongjsk/kf94maskmap/README-en.md

 ## Step 3: Ready to deploy the application

 You might saw the application went well on your PC.
 Now let get ready to deploy it to the real world through IBM Cloud.
 This application can be deployed IBM Cloud Foundry Platform.
 Of course it can be deployed to either IBM Kubernetes Cluster or OpenShift Cluster too.
 But not this time.
-Cloud Foudry is easier than those platform for beginner.
+For beginners, Cloud Foudry is easier than those platforms.

 Now open the `manifest.yml` file in the project directory with your favorite text editor.